161043261/back-end/spring/demo/README.md

 @Import

 @ComponentScan
-# 1. SpringBoot scans the package "com.cognosphere.demo" where the main application is located and the subpackage "Controller" of this package, etc.
+# 1. SpringBoot scans the package "com.bronya.demo" where the main application is located and the subpackage "Controller" of this package, etc.
 # 2. The class annotated with "@SpringBootApplication" is the main application class

 @ConditionalOnXxx